RG theory of spontaneous stochasticity for Sabra model of turbulence: The concept of (Eulerian) spontaneous stochasticity

 Detailed and convincing evidence for spontaneous stochasticity is provided by shell models of turbulence, which are toy models of the Navier-Stokes system, as we discuss next.
-As for the fluctuating Navier-Stokes system itself, current evidence for spontaneous stochasticity is very limited.
-Convergence to a statistical solution in the ideal limit has been observed numerically for two-dimensional flows starting from the initial state of a vortex sheet, in close connection with the Kelvin-Helmholtz instability~\cite{fjordholm2016computation,thalabard2020butterfly}.
+As for the fluctuating Navier-Stokes system itself, convergence to a statistical solution in the ideal limit has been observed numerically for two-dimensional flows starting from the initial state of a vortex sheet, in close connection with the Kelvin-Helmholtz instability~\cite{fjordholm2016computation,thalabard2020butterfly}.
 In particular, in the work \cite{thalabard2020butterfly} the universality of the spontaneously stochastic solution was tested for two types of regularization: viscous and point vortex approximation.
 A recent study~\cite{ortiz2025spontaneous} confirms spontaneous stochasticity for the fluctuating Navier-Stokes system on a logarithmic lattice, which is another type of toy model.